 If you have been charged with a criminal offence and you are going to represent yourself in court, there are important things you need to do before your court hearing.
 You need to get a copy of the brief of evidence, which tells you what the prosecution say happened, and what evidence they will use to prove their case against you.
 This will help you think about whether to plead guilty or not guilty.

-The rules about what information you are entitled to is different depending on whether the case is summary or indictable (see Which court for which crime?).
+The information you are entitled to is different depending on whether the case is summary or indictable (see Which court for which crime?).